-With travel bans and social isolation in place due to the coronavirus pandemic, now is the best time to brainstorm couple’s bucket list ideas.
+Today is the best time to brainstorm couples bucket list ideas.

-Since we are hungry for an adventure, but home-bound, we decided to create a unique list of 50 bucket list ideas for adventurous couples.
+As the world reopens for travelers, we decided to create a unique list of 50 bucket list ideas for adventurous couples.

 Ever the engineers, we’ll first discuss the science behind “bucket lists.”

 couples bucket list ideas

 “We think we make bucket lists to ward off regret, but really they help us ward off death.
 After all, the longer our bucket lists are, the more time we imagine we have left to accomplish everything on them. ” – Lori Gottlieb

 Above is a quote from Lori Gottlieb’s excellent personal development book.
 While researching the data behind bucket lists, there’s truthfully not much out there.